It’s no secret: money matters.

 Now you can’t say you don’t have options.
 Consider pulling your savings from Wells Fargo or Bank of America, and putting it in a bank that is truly working to make a difference.

-Next, let’s talk about investing.
+Next, let’s talk about green investing.

 Now that you know how banks invest your money … what about how you invest your own money?